Movement of the Spirit • Movimiento del espíritu

 These fruits are not “nice”.
 They are the divine filter, the measure that reveals and provokes evil doers and evilness.
 The one who deceives, kills, corrupts, steals and build us up as enemies, the one who doesn’t believe in the worth of being human.

-The fruit of the Spirit is not a private inner good feeling, it is a concrete public expression of the person who walks (or does not walk) in Christ to achieve the biblical Shalom – that harmony of the human being with themselves, with their community community, with God and with creation
+The fruit of the Spirit is not a private inner good feeling, it is a concrete public expression of the person who walks (or does not walk) in Christ to achieve the biblical Shalom – that harmony of the human being with themselves, with their community community, with God and with creation...
+In the Spirit our materiality becomes the energy that moves to bring about a different future.

 The Spirit moves at the rhythm of the embrace that consoles the loss of life due to COVID and in the words that encourage.
 But that rhythm also welcomes the struggles and demands for decent jobs, fair wages, and accessible health, homes and good education.